 Migraines are a painful, disabling condition that impacts over 36 million people in the United States alone.
-The World Health Organization ranks migraines in the top 10 most disabling diseases on the planet.
+The World Health Organization ranks it in the top 10 most disabling diseases on the planet.
 Living with migraines means more than pain and discomfort.
-Some migraine sufferers wait in fear of when the next attack will occur, which means that even during symptom-free times they must cope with anxiety and even alter their normal daily activities.
+Some sufferers wait in fear of when the next attack will occur, which means that even during symptom-free times they must cope with anxiety and even alter their normal daily activities.

 For people who have never had to deal with a migraine episode, it may be easy to think that it's just a terrible headache that will go away with rest and a couple of aspirin.
 However, the truth is that migraines are a neurologically-based condition that causes a host of other symptoms aside from severe head pain.
 There are also many types of migraine, and each can come along with its own set of issues.
-To understand the condition better, here are some things that migraine sufferers wished that those without them knew:
+To understand the condition better, here are some things that sufferers wished that those without them knew:

 the head pain associated with a migraine is probably the best-known symptom, but sometimes it's the other symptoms that accompany a migraine attack that are the worst.
 Nausea, vomiting, vertigo, and light sensitivity can also take their toll during a migraine episode.

-- Life must go on – for some chronic migraine sufferers, an episode can drag on for days or even weeks.
+For some chronic migraine sufferers, an episode can drag on for days or even weeks.
 Daily activities still need to get done, which sometimes means pushing through the pain to go to work, drop the children off at school, or even attend a social function.
 Sometimes lying in a dark, quiet room is not a viable option and sometimes a distraction from the pain (like getting out of the house or watching TV) is welcomed.

 Many migraine sufferers embark on a journey to try and identify potential triggers and discover the root cause of their condition.
 Finding an option that is both natural and provides results that are more than temporary is a common goal.

 When the atlas misaligns, it can create pressure within the spinal cord and cause the messages going to and from the brain to be distorted.
 It can also interfere with blood flow and cerebrospinal fluid flow.
 Any of these factors can contribute to the myriad of migraine symptoms.
 This can also help to explain why migraines and neck pain often present together, or why neck pain can be a signal of a migraine about to occur.

-Upper cervical adjustments themselves are different too – they are extremely gentle (no twisting, forcing, or popping required) and because of how precise they are, they tend to hold in place for longer periods of time.
+Upper cervical adjustments themselves are different too – they are extremely gentle and because of how precise they are, they tend to hold in place for longer periods of time.
 The longer the atlas can maintain its normal alignment, the more efficiently your body can heal.
 Realigning the atlas reduces tension on the spinal cord, allowing for normal brain-body communication to take place.
-Sometimes this is all that is needed to reduce or completely eliminate migraines.
+Sometimes this is all that is necessary to reduce or completely eliminate migraines.